 THE SEA OF DESIRES

 The Sea of Desires is a series of concert-programs honouring the book by Mexican linguist and musicologist Antonio Garcia de León.
 The goal is to create my own “baroque-folk opera”, by using the technique known as Pasticcio: the baroque costume of appropriating other composers pieces and arranging them into a whole new piece with original libretto and plot.
 An inspiration for this was Bach’s librettist Christian Friedrich Henrici “Picander”, who suited Bach’s old pieces with different lyrics into big compilations such as the Christmas Oratorio or the Matthew Passion.
-Also from partimento-masters like Elam Rotem, who I heard performing a self-arranged oratorio in early baroque stile in the Utrecht Early Music Festival in 2023.
+Some of the inspirations for these types of programs I have heard at concerts include: The Netherlands Bach Society “De Apocalyps”.
+Partimento master Elam Rotem and the Profeti della Quinta, who I heard performing a self-arranged oratorio in early baroque stile in the Utrecht Early Music Festival in 2023.

 • THE TEMPEST